HatTrickLabs/txt/README.md

 ```

 ##### Notes:
-- An each block bound to a Falsy value (null or empty) will result in no block content rendered.
+- An each block bound to a *falsy* value (null or empty) will result in no block content rendered.
-- Each tags work on any object that implements the System.Collections.IEnumerable interface.
+- Each tags work on any object that implements the *System.Collections.IEnumerable* interface.
-- The $ reserved varible always references the root value of local scope (this).  $ can be used in any tag within a template.
+- The $ reserved varible always references the root value of local scope (*this*).  $ can be used in any tag within a template.
 - the ..\ operator can be used to walk the scope chain.

 ### Partial Templates Blocks
-The partial template {>tag} is used to inject sub template content.
+The partial template *{>tag}* is used to inject sub template content.

 ##### Data:
 ```c#